Code-Institute-Submissions/balennouri-pp5/README.md

 #### Epic: Initial Django Setup

 - As a developer I want to set up Django and install the initial supporting libraries needed so that I can begin development of the site.

 - As a developer I want to set up the environment to secure secret configuration variables so that I can ensure sensitive data is kept private.

 - As a developer I want to deploy the site to Heroku so that I can ensure the site works in a production environment and share the completed site publicly.

 #### Epic: The Website Features

-- As a user, I will have it easy to navigate on the page.
+-  As a user, I will have it easy to navigate on the page so that I can move around the website effortlessly.

-- As a user, I will be able to categorize the brand of the products
+- As a user, I will be able to categorize the brand of the products so that I can quickly find items from my preferred brands.

-- As a user, I can filter and search on the website.
+- As a user, I can filter and search on the website so that I can locate specific products efficiently.

-- As a user, I can make a wishlist on the website.
+- As a user, I can make a wishlist on the website so that I can save items for future reference or purchase.

-- As a user, I want the site to be accessible and user-friendly on mobile devices.
+- As a user, I want the site to be accessible and user-friendly on mobile devices so that I can browse conveniently on my smartphone or tablet.

-- As a user, I want a seamless experience across different screen sizes.
+- As a user, I want a seamless experience across different screen sizes so that I can access the website comfortably regardless of the device I'm using.

-- As a user, I can write reviews for products.
+- As a user, I can write reviews for products so that I can share my feedback and experiences with other users.

-- As a user, I can contact the store through the contact page
+- As a user, I can contact the store through the contact page so that I can reach out for assistance or inquiries easily.

 #### Epic: User Authentication and Account Management

-- As a first time user, I can create an account
+- As a first time user, I can create an account so that I can access personalized features and make purchases.

-- As a user I can delete my account.
+- As a user, I can delete my account so that I can permanently remove my personal information from the platform.

-- As a returning user I can login/logout of my account.
+- As a returning user, I can login/logout of my account so that I can access or secure my account as needed.

-- As returning user I can update my profile information.
+- As a returning user, I can update my profile information so that I can keep my account details accurate and up-to-date.

-- As site user I can forget my password and get my account back if so.
+- As a site user, I can reset my password if needed so that I can regain access to my account in case I forget my password.

-- As a user i can add/remove product to the wishlist
+- As a site owner, I can access detailed information for users in the admin panel so that I can manage user accounts and provide support as needed.

-- As site owner I can see all the detail information for the users in the admin panel.
+- As a user, I can add/remove products to/from the wishlist so that I can keep track of items I'm interested in and easily access them later.

 #### Epic: Order Management

-- As a customer, I want to view my order history.
+- As a customer, I want to view my order history so that I can track my past purchases and review details of previous orders.

-- As an admin, I want to process and manage customer orders.
+- As an admin, I want to process and manage customer orders so that I can fulfill customer requests efficiently and maintain accurate order records.

 #### Epic: Security and Privacy

-- As a user, I want my personal and payment information to be secure.
+- As a user, I want my personal and payment information to be secure so that I can trust the website with my sensitive data and make transactions confidently.

 #### Epic: Store Management, Cart and Checkout

-- As a admin I can add/delete/update products on the admin panel and on the website.
+- As an admin, I can add/delete/update products on the admin panel and on the website so that I can manage the product inventory effectively and keep the website updated with new offerings.

-- As a admin I can add new categories on the admin panel.
+- As an admin, I can add new categories on the admin panel so that I can organize products into relevant groups for easier navigation and browsing.

-- As a user I can rate the product from 0 to 5 in the reviews
+- As a user, I can rate the product from 0 to 5 in the reviews so that I can provide detailed feedback on the product's attributes and overall experience.

-- As a user I can add products to the cart.
+- As a user, I can add products to the cart so that I can conveniently collect items for purchase before proceeding to checkout.

-- As user I can pay directly on the website with my credit card.
+- As a user, I can pay directly on the website with my credit card so that I can complete transactions securely and conveniently without additional steps..

-- As a user I can update the quantity of the product in the cart and delete the product from the cart.
+- As a user, I can update the quantity of the product in the cart and delete the product from the cart so that I can manage my shopping cart contents according to my preferences and needs.

-- As user I can place an order and checkout.
+- As a user, I can place an order and checkout so that I can successfully complete my purchase and receive the desired products.

-- When a user place a order the cart becomes empty.
+- When a user places an order, the cart becomes empty so that I can start fresh with new items for my next purchase without any confusion.

 ### Skeleton